querkmachine/beeps.website/src/blog/2024-10-02-the-changelog-eleventy-3-forced-colours-new-art.md

 There was one bug reported to me this month by Tobi (hi!) that links become difficult to read when they're highlighted.
 Not a world-ending issue by any means, but I know some people like to highlight what they're currently reading to help them keep track of where they are on a page, so it's worth a look.

 {% figure caption="Well that's not ideal." %}
-{% responsiveImage "./src/images/link-highlight-bug.png", "A block of the homepage text highlighted, now appearing as white text against a pale green backing.
+{% image "/images/link-highlight-bug.png", "A block of the homepage text highlighted, now appearing as white text against a pale green backing.
 Links appear in bright green, with the bottom half of each link obscured by a bright green box." %}
 {% endfigure %}

 It turns out that my usually semi-sorta-transparent 'thicc' underlines are forcibly recoloured when text is highlighted.
 That should be an easy fix, right?
 It says right on [the MDN page for `::selection`](https://developer.mozilla.org/en-US/docs/Web/CSS/::selection) that you can recolour `text-decoration` (which includes underlines) when text is selected.
 Should be easy-peasy!